distributed-system-analysis/pbench/docs/API/V1/list.md

 private datasets, while specifying `public` will show only `public` datasets (regardless of ownership).

+`daterange` boolean \
+Instead of returning a filtered set of datasets, return only the upload timestamps of the oldest and most recent datasets in the filtered set.
+This can be useful for initializing a date picker, for example.

 `end` date/time \
 Select only datasets created on or before the specified time.
 Time should be specified in ISO standard format, as `YYYY-MM-DDThh:mm:ss.ffffff[+|-]HH:MM`.